Digitmedia-de/Thunderbird-AI-Assistant/README.md

 2. Configure:
    - **API URL**: The complete URL of the API endpoint
    - **API Key**: Your API key for authentication

+## Important Note on API Integration

+**Please note:** This add-on requires a custom API endpoint that processes email content and returns AI-generated responses.
+Direct API endpoints from OpenAI, Anthropic Claude, or Google Gemini **cannot be used directly** with this add-on.

+You will need to develop or deploy an intermediary API service that:
+1. Receives the email content from this add-on
+2. Processes it through your preferred AI service
+3. Returns the response in the expected format

+For non-developers, NoCode solutions like [n8n](https://n8n.io/) offer an excellent way to build this integration without coding experience. n8n allows you to create workflows that connect this add-on to various AI services through their APIs.

 ## Usage